Nandan1567/Library-Management-System/README.md

-# Library-Management-System
+# Library Management System
-The Library Management System is an application forassisting a librarian in managing a book library in auniversity.
-The system would provide basic set of features to add/update ,
+An application for assisting a librarian in managing booksin a library.

 Further explanations and assumptions:

-1.member can be borrowed the books.
+1. Members can be borrow the books.
-2.increment and decrement the stock.
+2. Auto increment and decrement of the stock.

 ### Prerequisites